Chanote Title Deed Thailand Explained, NS4j Guide (2026)

 - Title under dispute.
 Litigation or government dispute over ownership.
 Will appear in Land Department records.

-Always use a Thai lawyer to conduct this verification — they know what to ask for and how to interpret the results.
+Always use a Thai lawyer to conduct this verification, they know what to ask for and how to interpret the results.

-Chanote for Condos: A Special Case
+What Should You Know About Chanote for Condos: A Special Case?

 The building land: The developer holds Chanote title for the entire land plot on which the building sits.

-Individual units: The condominium unit is registered under the Condominium Act, which creates a separate legal document — the condo title deed (tabien baan plus unit title).
+Individual units: The condominium unit is registered under the Condominium Act, which creates a separate legal document, the condo title deed (tabien baan plus unit title).
 This unit title derives its security from the building’s underlying Chanote.

 What to verify for a condo: